rathoremayank/three-questions/ToDo-App/README.md

     * npm start

 ## MySQL - Database
-Execute all the scripts
+* Execute all the scripts

-## Using Docker
+## Using Docker Compose
-docker-compose up --build -d
+* docker-compose up --build -d